osg-htc/osg-htc.github.io/index.md

   </div>
   <div class="col-lg-4">
     <h3>Find Us!</h3>
+    <p>Are you a resource provider wanting to join our collaboration?
+Contact us: <a href="mailto:support@opensciencegrid.org">support@opensciencegrid.org</a>.</p>
     <p>Are you a user wanting more computing resources?
-Check with your 'local' computing contacts, or consider using [OSG Connect](https://www.osgconnect.net/)!</p>
+Check with your 'local' computing providers, or consider using <a href="https://www.osgconnect.net/">OSG Connect</a> (available to US-based academic/govt/non-profit research projects).</p>
-    <p>Are you a resource provider wanting to join our collaboration?
-Contact us! <mailto:support@opensciencegrid.org> </a>.</p>
     <p>To see the breadth of the OSG use, <a href="https://gracc.opensciencegrid.org">explore our accounting portal</a>.</p>
   </div>
 </div>